isman7/gimp-python-development/README.md

 ```

 Flatpak is a distribution system, like Apt, but focused on end-user applications and isolation.
 Like Docker, it isolates the compiled application
-in it's own Sandbox, however it is not actually virtualized.
+in its own Sandbox, however it is not actually virtualized.
 Let's install GIMP 2.99.4:

 ```
 flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo